 I have not yet taken either of these tours, but I have taken a couple of one-time guided tours put on by the Winnipeg Architecture Foundation.
 Both were excellent.

 There are murals located throughout the city with the West End containing the largest collection.
 The West End is a centrally located ethnically-diverse neighbourhood.
 The murals showcase the area’s history and diversity.

 The West End Biz offers a guided mural walking tour in summer months, but you can also explore the murals on your own.
-A map on the West End Biz site shows the location of the various murals.
+There is a free self-guided audio tour covering some of the murals.
+A map on the West End Biz site shows the location of all the murals.
 Use it to map out your own route.
 The map contains the names of the murals, but very little other information.
 If you want to learn more about individual murals (e.g. artist, meaning of the murals, date of creation), go to the Murals of Winnipeg site.